dylan-seattle/BigFootGophers/README.md

 ##API Challenge Challenge Group A - Basics

-Challenge 1 (1 Point) : Write a script that builds three 512 MB EC2 Instances that following a similar naming convention. (ie., web1, web2, web3) and returns the IP of each instance.
+Challenge 1 (5 Points) : Write a script that builds three 512 MB EC2 Instances that following a similar naming convention. (ie., web1, web2, web3) and returns the IP of each instance.
 Use any image you want.

 Challenge 2 (10 Points) : Write a script that snapshots a volume and creates an AMI  (takes an image and deploys the image as a new server with automation).